gcalica/IntelliG/README.md

 Don't have your own vim/ideavimrc setup for IdeaVim and can't be bothered to create one?
 Just want an out-of-the-box config to build on top of?
 See [installation](#installation) on how to install my configuration.

-See [Configuration][#configuration] on how to customize the setup like disabling/configuring plugins and modifying/ adding keybindings.
+See [Configuration](#configuration) on how to customize the setup like disabling/configuring plugins and modifying/ adding keybindings.

 # File Structure